About MindLog™ Reflections

 Keep it short: If you are using the Reflections version of MindLog, stop writing after 15 to 20 minutes.
 The rewards of Mindlogging are incremental and cumulative.
 Writing more won’t get you there faster.

-Please note: If you are responding to prompts set by another party as part of a course or other learning experience, make sure you understand what they would like to see in your reflections.
+Important note: If you are responding to prompts set by another party as part of a course or other learning experience, make sure you understand what they would like to see in your reflections.